Florune/florune-documentation/src/pricing.md

 # Token & Economy

-The Contract Foundry ecosystem utilizes a **multi-layered token and fee system** designed to support trustless, non-custodial operations while maintaining fair access and network security.
+The Florune ecosystem utilizes a **multi-layered token and fee system** designed to support trustless, non-custodial operations while maintaining fair access and network security.

 This section explains the **CFGT utility token, transaction fees, and revenue model**.